Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ##  **Configure Smart Server**

 SSM supports running multiple Smart Servers for high-availability.
 Only one of these Smart Servers can be in active state and provides services.
-One of the standby Smart Servers will take its place if the active Smart Server failed.
+One of the standby Smart Servers will take its place if the active Smart Server fails.

 SSM also supports running one standby server with master server on a single node.